 - Crush the crackers finely, but not to dust.
 You can use a food processor or your hands.
 Add the sugar, then knead in the butter until the crumbs hold together like dough.
 Press into an 8-inch pie pan.
 Chill for 15 minutes, then bake for 18 minutes or until the crust colors a little.

 - While the crust is cooling (it doesn’t need to be cold), beat the egg yolks into the milk, then beat in the citrus juice.
-It is important to completely combine these ingredients.
+It is important to combine these ingredients completely.
 Pour into the shell and bake for 16 minutes until the filling has set.
 The pie needs to be completely cold to be sliced.
-Serve with fresh whipped cream and a sprinkling of sea salt.
+Finally, serve with fresh whipped cream and a sprinkling of sea salt.